authelia/authelia/docs/configuration/notifier/smtp.md

 <div markdown="1">
 type: string
 {: .label .label-config .label-purple }
-required: no
+required: yes
-{: .label .label-config .label-green }
+{: .label .label-config .label-red }
 </div>

 The address sent in the FROM header for the email.
 Basically who the email appears to come from.
 It should be noted